threefoldtech/info_grid/src/faq/faq.md

 ***

-### What type of computer can run the Farmerbot?

-The Farmerbot can run on any computer/server, it could even run on a laptop so to speak, as long as it has an internet connection, the Farmerbot will be working fine.

-***

 ### What happened if all the nodes are powered off?

 If all nodes in a subnet are powered off, there is no way other nodes in other subnets will be able to power them on again so that is an issue.